Cabbages and other brassicas are a food source for the caterpillars of several species of moth and butterfly.

 - Diamond back moth caterpillars can feed extensively on leaves, causing a characteristic windowpane effect.
 They are green and reach about 1cm long when fully grown and can be very numerous.
 They will often drop from the plant when disturbed.
 This species may become more of a problem in the UK as the climate changes

-Check susceptible plants frequently from spring onwards so action can be taken before damaging populations has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Check susceptible plants frequently from spring onwards so action can be taken before a damaging population has developed.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Where possible tolerate populations as cabbage caterpillars are food for many other creatures including parasitoid and social wasps and birds.
 The butterfly caterpillars are often infected with the parasitoid wasp Cotesia glomerata, the larvae of this wasp burst out of the caterpillar and spin yellow cocoons